 #14 What are the advantages of family mediation?

 Don’t forget that family mediators do not take sides, make judgments or give advice or guidance.
 Their role is very different from a family solicitor.
 The mediator is there to help your family make your own decision about your family’s future.
 Family mediation supports families through change and restructuring, which many people find challenging.

 Here are some of the reasons why separating or divorcing couple should think about the option of mediation:

-Family mediation does not have adversarial approach like court where people often try to ‘win’ against the other, without looking at the overall picture.
+Family mediation does not have adversarial approach like court, where people often try to ‘win’ against each other, without looking at the overall picture.
 The mediation process is much less stressful for families and it reinforces and strengthens effective communications between the people taking part.

 Attending family mediation is generally quicker than going to court.
 The National Audit Report stated that the mediation route takes an average of 110 days, compared with 435 days for non- mediated cases.
 This is a substantive saving of 325 days (10.5 months).

 Many people believe that court will give them the answer they are looking for.
 In truth, you are giving the decision making process to someone who does not know you or your family, and only has a very short period of time to decide on what they think is best.
 On many occasions families end up with a court order that does not suit anyone.
 With family mediation, the decision making is in your hands, not a stranger’s.
 An accredited family mediator will assist you and your ex to find a way forward that works for you and your family and importantly, they will also explain how you both can make this agreement legally binding.

 Courts are sometimes perceived to be hostile environments, and many people say that they feel exposed and distressed when in court.
 With family mediation, agreements can be drawn up in an environment that is safe & confidential.
 Remember that mediation is always confidential – what is said in the mediation room stays in the mediation room.
 Mediation sessions are usually held at the mediator’s office, a neutral venue or it can be online using video conferencing such as Zoom.